 Then there's Sammy Sosa, the former Major League Baseball player you probably wouldn't recognize if he walked past you on the street today.
 He pulled off an unprecedented Michael Jackson-esque transformation.

 I'm not sure Sosa needs much of an introduction.
 For those that didn't watch baseball at the height of the Steroid Era, he was smack dab in the middle of it.
 Alongside Barry Bonds and Mark McGwire, he was one of MLB's poster children during a time of insane growth for baseball in the United States (and beyond) and was featured in the ESPN 30 for 30 "Long Gone Summer."

-Across 18 seasons with the Texas Rangers, Chicago White Sox, Chicago Cubs and Baltimore Orioles, he clobbered 609 home runs and knocked in 1,667 runs.
-Born in San Pedro de Macoris, Dominican Republic, Sosa ranks ninth on baseball’s all-time home run leaderboard.
+Across 18 seasons with the Texas Rangers, Chicago White Sox, Chicago Cubs and Baltimore Orioles, he clobbered 609 home runs and recorded 1,667 RBIs.
+Born in San Pedro de Macoris, Dominican Republic, the seven-time MLB All-Star ranks ninth on baseball's all-time home run leaderboard.

-Sosa was a great player throughout the 1990s, but the outfielder ascended to stardom in 1998 when he duked it out with McGwire for the MLB single-season home run record.
+Sosa was a great player throughout the 1990s, but the outfielder ascended to stardom in 1998 when he duked it out with St. Louis Cardinals slugger Mark McGwire to break Roger Maris' single-season home run record.
 He also gave us one of the great moments in baseball history following the September 11 attacks in 2001.

 Anyway, this is what the Dominican-born Sosa looked like during his playing days: